Stephanie Shaw ’92, MFA ’08

-Bored with that routine, Shaw took a break from acting and served as one of the Chicago Reader’s theatre critics from 1993 to 1995, which gave her a brand-new perspective.
-She says her editors at the Reader made her question why a piece of theatre was made.
+Bored with that routine, Shaw took a break from acting and served as one of the Chicago Reader’s theatre critics from 1993 to 1995, which gave her a new perspective.
+She says her editors at the Chicago Reader made her question why a piece of theatre was made.

 “That was my big eye-opener,” Shaw says.
 “Like, ‘Oh, you mean a piece of theatre shouldn’t exist just because there’s a role for me in it?’
 You know, the idea that theatre should be something that engages an audience on a personal and political level, that a piece of theatre should exist for a reason.”

-On finding her voice: After leaving the Reader, four years with experimental theatre group The Neofuturists gave Shaw the guts to start doing solo performances.
-She also started writing, directing and teaching at her alma mater.
+On finding her voice: After she left the Chicago Reader, Shaw spent four years with experimental theatre group The Neofuturists.
+Her stint with the collective gave her the guts to start doing solo performances.
+She also started writing, directing, and teaching at her alma mater.